 Contributions in this category were discussed in Track A Friday 10 January 2020 at 1500 (chaired by GJS).

-JVET-Q0773 AHG9: A summary of HLS contributions on mixed NAL unit types within a coded picture [Hendry (LGE)]
+JVET-Q0773 AHG9: A summary of HLS contributions on mixed NAL unit types within a coded picture [Hendry (LGE)] [late]

 This contribution is for information summarizing contributions on mixed NAL unit type within a coded picture.